FOREX-Dollar breaks out to 11-month highs, eyes on Fed

 By Patrick Graham

-WARSAW, Aug 20 (Reuters) - The dollar jumped on Wednesday to its highest levels against the euro and a basket of major currencies since last September, returning to gains after a shaky start to August that called into question its broader strength.
+WARSAW, Aug 20 (Reuters) - The dollar reached an 11-month high against the euro and a basket of major currencies on Wednesday, buoyed by optimism over the health of the U.S. economy.

-Two days of upbeat signals on the domestic housing market have been enough to put the U.S. currency back on track and it has now gained some 7 cents, or just under 5 percent, against the euro since early May.

-That again encouraged speculation that the longer-term rally predicted at the start of this year by some of the biggest investment houses may finally be under way as monetary policy in Europe and the United States heads in opposite directions.

-The greenback broke through resistance around $1.3300 and last November’s high of $1.3295 per euro to trade as high as $1.3275 in morning trade in Europe.
+The greenback broke through resistance around $1.3300 and last November’s high of $1.3295 per euro in morning trade in Europe.
 It also climbed to a 4 1/2-month high against the yen.

-The only resistance came from sterling, propped up after a rough couple of weeks by minutes that showed Bank of England policymakers had broken ranks over interest rates for the first time in three years, with two of them unexpectedly voting to tighten policy.
+Dealers and analysts said signals from the U.S. economy and policy establishment - on Wednesday, minutes from the Federal Reserve’s last meeting - would probably define whether the dollar pushed higher.

+It has gained some 7 cents, or just under 5 percent, against the euro since early May.
+The gains suggest the broader rally predicted at the start of this year by some of the biggest investment houses may finally be under way.

 “The dollar can retain its bid tone into the end of the week,” said Stephen Gallo, a strategist with Canadian bank BMO in London, pointing to rising U.S. housing starts on Tuesday and steady US bond yields this week.

-The dollar index rose as high as 82.118, its highest since September.
-It last stood at 82.081, up a quarter of a percent on the day.
+The dollar index rose as high as 82.078, its highest level since September.
+It last stood at 82.040, up 0.2 percent on the day.

-The yen slid 0.4 percent to 103.33 yen per dollar and the New Zealand dollar fell below support at levels near $0.8400 to its lowest in more than five months.
+The euro slid to an 11-month low of $1.3285 and the New Zealand dollar fell below support at levels near $0.8400 to its lowest level in more than five months.

-The dollar has been helped by a recovery in U.S. 10-year Treasury yields this week.
-They were last at 2.407 percent , compared with a 14-month low of 2.303 percent last Friday.
+The dollar also scaled four-month highs against the British pound, helped by a recovery in U.S. 10-year Treasury yields.
+They were last at 2.404 percent, compared with a 14-month low of 2.303 percent last Friday.

-The single currency, already undermined by a struggling euro zone economy, has suffered from growing signs this month that sanctions between the West and Russia will hurt growth more in Europe more than in the United States.
+The euro has been hit by worries that tit-for-tat sanctions between the West and Russia could hurt the euro zone economy more than the United States because of its closer economic ties with Russia.

-Most analysts have cast this week as a pause, waiting for the next signal from the U.S. Federal Reserve on how close it is to raising interest rates next year, at a time when the European Central Bank is under pressure to ease policy further.
+“I think it’s more a function of European weakness ...
+The European recovery is stalling and as such the focus is on the ECB doing more to support the economy,” said Callum Henderson, head of FX research for Standard Chartered Bank in Singapore.

-Minutes of the Fed’s July policy meeting are due later on Wednesday, but a bigger focal point may be Fed Chair Janet Yellen’s speech on Friday at an annual gathering of central bankers in Jackson Hole, Wyoming.
+Next up for the dollar are the minutes of the Fed’s July policy meeting, due later on Wednesday.
+A bigger focal point may be Fed Chair Janet Yellen’s speech on Friday at an annual gathering of central bankers in Jackson Hole, Wyoming.